Base Initialization

 import { txDb } from "#/index";import { type Tx } from "#/helpers/types";

-import { selectActivity } from "./queries";import { activities, activitiesArchive } from "./schemas";
+import * as queries from "./queries";import { activities, activitiesArchive } from "./schemas";

 export const ACTIVITY_NOT_FOUND = "Activity not found";